jessepav/lacygoill-wiki-backup/bug/vim.md

 ## ?

-Look for the pattern `compatib` in Vim's help files.
-For the relevant matches, ask yourself whether Vim9 would benefit from dropping an old syntax.

-## ?

    > I also think that requiring full command names is a step back from
    > legacy Vim script.